Rosa Nduati-Mutero

 She is an “excellent lawyer” who possesses considerable experience handling cross-border work and is noted as an adviser who can “keep the momentum going in a discussion.”Chambers 2021

-“she understands the broader context and provides commercial insights,” with commentators praising her “strategic ability” and “very thorough work.”Chambers 2020
+“She understands the broader context and provides commercial insights,” with commentators praising her “strategic ability” and “very thorough work.”Chambers 2020

 “She ensures that all commercial agreements are meticulously captured and always ensures that you stay on track”Chambers 2019